Est. 2019 New City, New York Studio · Lab · Ops

 06 · Live

 A small label of in-house AI idols — characters with discographies, not producers with stage names.
-Currently QKeyV (synth · dark pop) and DvYnT (electronic · cinematic).
-Releases ship as albums plus visual companions cut from the same generative pipeline.
+Currently QKeyV (synth · dark pop) and DvYnT (electronic · cinematic), each with a live artist site.
+Both acts are voiced and attended.
+The production direction stays deliberately vocal-forward.
+Releases ship as albums plus visual companions.

 What I'm learning